Kurento/kurento/source/tutorials/js/module-chromafilter.rst

     git checkout |VERSION_TUTORIAL_JS|
     bower install
     http-server -p 8443 --ssl --cert keys/server.crt --key keys/server.key

-Note that HTTPS is required by browsers to enable WebRTC, so the web server must use SSL and a certificate file.
-For instructions, check :ref:`features-security-js-https`.
-For convenience, this tutorial already provides dummy self-signed certificates (which will cause a security warning in the browser).

 When your web server is up and running, use a WebRTC compatible browser (Firefox, Chrome) to open the tutorial page: